/* * external links open in new window */

 Temples Inside Chiang Mai’s Old City Gates

-**Wat Phan Tao – This teak temple is one of my favorites and recently just opened about being renovated.
+**Wat Phan Tao – This teak temple is one of my favorites and was renovated just a few years ago.

 Wat Phra Singh – This is one of the most popular and crowded in town.
 It’s famous for Lion Buddha Image and golden chedis (a mound-like structure containing relics) with elephants.